Questions and answers

 10. How is the block trade executed?

-A block trade is executed as a participant to participant transaction (or a cross transaction for a single participant on behalf of a client) submitted to ASX via the ASX Trade24 message facility immediately after the agreement of all details of the trade.
-With the exception of the night session block trades, participants to the trade then have a further 5 minutes to submit a completed official block trade facility trade registration form to ASX to confirm the proposed transaction.
+A block trade is executed as a participant to participant transaction (or a cross transaction for a single participant on behalf of a client) submitted to ASX via ASX TradeAccept.
+With the exception of the night session block trades, participants to the trade have 10 minutes to submit the block trade report via ASX TradeAccept.
 Participants should not submit the proposed block trade to the Exchange for validation until all details of the trade have been agreed.
 As an example, market-on-close orders cannot be submitted until the close of the market because of the dependence on the closing price.

-For night session block trades, participants to the trade are required to notify the Exchange within 5 minutes of the trade being executed via the ASX Trade24 message facility and phone of the transaction.
-Between 8.30am and 9.30am the following morning participants are required to enter the night session block trade details into ASX TradeAccept.
+For night session block trades, participants to the trade are required to register the transactions between 8.30am and 9.30am the following morning into ASX TradeAccept.

 11. What information does ASX require?